 What Are Dividends?

-Dividends are payments to shareholders (investors) of stocks, bonds, or mutual funds.
+Dividends are payments to shareholders of stocks, bonds, or mutual funds.
 These payments represent a company's profit that is divided among the shareholders.
-Mutual fund investors will choose if they want dividends to be reinvested (to buy more shares of the fund) or to be received as cash payment or deposited into another account.
+Mutual fund investors choose if they want dividends to be reinvested to buy more shares or to be received as cash payments deposited into another account.

-It is important to note first that mutual fund shareholders can be taxed on a fund’s dividends, even if these distributions are received in cash or reinvested in additional shares of the fund.
-Also, for certain tax-deferred and tax-advantaged accounts, such as an IRA, 401(k) or annuity, dividends are not taxable to the investor while held in the account.
-Instead, the investor will pay income taxes on withdrawals during the taxable year the distribution (withdrawal) is made.
+Mutual fund shareholders can be taxed on a fund’s dividends, even if these distributions are received in cash or reinvested in additional shares.
+Also, for certain tax-deferred and tax-advantaged accounts, such as an IRA, 401(k), or annuity, dividends are not taxable to the investor while held in the account.
+Instead, the investor pays income taxes on withdrawals during the taxable year the distribution is made.

 Ordinary and qualified dividends are reported to mutual fund investors on the tax Form 1099-DIV.
-For tax filing purposes, the mutual investor (taxpayer) will report dividends on Form 1040, Schedule B, and Form 1040, lines 9a and 9b.
+For tax filing purposes, the mutual investor reports dividends on Form 1040, Schedule B, and Form 1040, lines 9a and 9b.

-- Qualified Dividends: income received will be taxed at the same rate as long-term capital gains.
+- Qualified dividends: Income received is taxed at the same rate as long-term capital gains.